 As a pianist, Cap has performed in all three of Carnegie’s prestigious halls, the National Opera Center, and in master classes in Prague with Charles University faculty Vit Gregor and in Washington DC with Eastman School of Music), and at his undergraduate college with Leon Bates.
 In March 2013, he was invited to give a solo recital to rededicate a then recently inherited 1883 Steinway grand piano for the First Presbyterian Church of Titusville as part of their 175th anniversary celebrations.
 While at his undergraduate college, he provided music for the college president’s holiday parties and several alumni events.

 Cap recently graduated from USC’s Thornton School of Music with a Master of Music in Screen Scoring at the Thornton School of Music, where he received the Betty Rose Collaboration Award and was selected for a mentorship with James Newton Howard via the Board of Councilors Mentorship Program.
 He previously studied piano under Tomoko Kanamaru at the College of New Jersey where he graduated cum laude with a Bachelor of Music in Piano Performance.
-In the time between undergraduate and graduate school, he freelanced as a pianist, composer, and arranger and studied composition with Ken Lampl (Frontera, Kandisha).
+In the five years between undergraduate and graduate school, he freelanced as a pianist, composer, and arranger and studied composition with Ken Lampl (Frontera, Kandisha).
 Currently, he resides in Los Angeles.

 Select examples of my work scoring to picture are available on my video page.